Murtuza Mukhtarov: Activities

 Mukhtarov has actively participated in the development of oil extraction technology in Baku.
 Without any high technical education, he was able to become an expert on oil drilling technologies.
-The "Podrat drilling" rig established in 1890 played a major role in drilling oil wells in Balakhani, Surakhani, Ramana and Sabunchu oil districts of Baku.
+The "Podrat drilling" rig established in 1890 played a major role in drilling oil wells in Balakhani, Surakhani, Ramana, and Sabunchu oil districts of Baku.
 Most of the wells in these areas are drilled by the "Podrat Drill" rig.
 He was a talented self-taught inventor.
 The drilling tool that he invented was known all over the world under the name "Mukhtarov" and was exported to many countries (after the "Murtuza Mukhtarov" society, such societies as "Hammer", "Rapid", "Wotan" and "Robur" can be ranked among large contract drilling companies and mechanical workshops in the Russian Empire).

-At that time he owned all oil wells around Baku-Buzovna railway.
+At that time he owned all the oil wells around the Baku-Buzovna railway.
 Thus the first station after Sabunchu is called "Mukhtarovka".
 In 1895 (for the first time in the world), he built a drilling rig with metal sticks and received copyright from the state.
-He then called his invention "Baku Drilling System".
+He then called his invention the "Baku Drilling System".
 At the end of the 19th century, Mukhtarov opened a drilling equipment plant in Bibiheybat, which was considered the first oil equipment enterprise at that time.
-He also built three-storeyed residential buildings for the workers near the plant, thereby created new sources of labor and additional source of income.
-Oil millionaire invented wood chamfering machine in 1917.
+He also built three-storeyed residential buildings for the workers near the plant, thereby creating new sources of labor and additional sources of income.
+An oil millionaire invented the wood chamfering machine in 1917.
 The equipment is being kept at the Mining Institute in St. Petersburg.

 M. Mukhtarov was selling the products of his plant to foreign countries and bought most of the equipment from abroad, especially from America.

-He was not only involved in oil drilling process in Baku, but also signed contracts with the local oil barons in Maykop and Grozny, and had technical and business relationships with the owners' factories and oil mines in the North Caucasus.
+He was not only involved in the oil drilling process in Baku but also signed contracts with the local oil barons in Maykop and Grozny, and had technical and business relationships with the owners' factories and oil mines in the North Caucasus.